jsoconno/terraform-azure-conventions/README.md

 # Azure Naming Conventions Module

 ## Summary
+An effective naming convention composes resource names from important information about each resource.
+A well-chosen name helps you quickly identify the resource's type, its associated workload, its deployment environment, and the Azure region hosting it.

 This module is designed to help companies and teams standardize their Azure resource naming conventions.
-The basic convention followed is `<unique resource identifier>-<location acronym>-<environment acronym>-<workload acronym>`.
-Logic has implemented to ensure Azure naming requirements such as alphanumeric or lowercase only and special character restrictions are followed.
+The basic convention followed is `<resource type>-<region>-<environment>-<workload>`.
+Logic has implemented to ensure Azure naming requirements such as alphanumeric or lowercase only and special character restrictions are followed as documented [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules).

 ## Bugs
-Best efforts were made to try to address required naming conventions based on [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules), but there could be items that are missing.
 If you find a bug in a naming convention for a resource, please [raise a bug](https://github.com/jsoconno/terraform-azure-conventions/issues/new?assignees=&labels=&template=bug.md&title=).

 ## Using the module
 To use this module, copy and paste the following into your Terraform configuration, insert the variables, and run terraform init :